Collection Development Policy

 Lane Library collection development activities are carried out in accord with the Freedom to Read Statement of the American Library Association.
 The library collections are intended for use by adults and may contain materials that some find objectionable and/or inappropriate for use by minors.
 Parents are urged to monitor their children's activities when they use Lane Library.

-Any user who has a criticism of a particular item in the collection should bring the specific complaint to the University Librarian.
-Requests to remove one or more items from the collection based on information content should be made in writing.
+Any user who has an objection to a particular item in the collection should bring the specific complaint to the University Librarian.
+Requests to remove one or more items from the collection based on content should be made in writing.
 The written request must include: